 “ALWAYS keep cribs and sleeping areas bare.
 That means you should also never put soft objects or toys in sleeping areas.” – FDA

 More on this here from the AAP.

-Also check this post out: Safe Sleep 101: The ABCs
+Also check this post out: Snuggle Me Safety: The Evidence-Based Guide

 UNSAFE: Layering baby’s sheets — adding an extra mattress pad and an extra fitted sheet

 This is a popular “baby hack” that you should skip to minimize the risk of SIDS.

 Layering sheets/pads cushions the mattress.
 Padding in the sleep space is highly correlated with suffocation.
 This is why regulated infant mattresses are so firm.

 “Soft mattresses… could create a pocket (or indentation) and increase the chance of rebreathing or suffocation if the infant is placed in or rolls over to the prone position.” – AAP